Urpagin/dynamic-syscall/README.md

 # Dynamic Syscalls

+## Syslang purpose

+Programming language, or very simple one.
+Let's focus on first executing sequentially syscalls from a .sl file.

 ## Purpose

 The purpose of this project is to reduce the friction involved in making a system call directly from userspace.
 It allows you to invoke syscalls without the need to write or compile a full C or Rust program — just provide the syscall number and up to six arguments, and it will do the rest.